shengyuan-lu/FabFlix/README.md

 | Case 2: HTTP/10 threads                       | ![](img/Scaled-HTTP-10-Thread.jpg)       | 782                        | 631.1701772425774                   | 630.5999798307013         | We notice a performance increase of about 100 ms average query time decrease, and 100 ms TS / TJ decrease.
 This indicates that using a load balancer will make the website run more efficiently when the number of users increase.
 However, we also noticed that the load balancer will sometimes redirect ALL traffic to either master or slave.
 We investigated and temporary fixed it by run `sudo service apache2 restart` every time we need to use the load balancer. |
 | Case 3: HTTP/10 threads/No connection pooling | ![](img/Scaled-HTTP-10-Thread-No-CP.jpg) | 1126                       | 1076.7664729496473                  | 1063.4746535941592        | Again, we notice a performance increase of about 150 ms average query time decrease, and 150 ms TS / TJ decrease.
 However, compare to case 2, we noticed a 500 ms performance decrease.
 This again concludes that connection pooling and load balancing can significantly increase performance.                                                                                                                                                                             |

-Note: The free Amazon instance's performance fluctuate frequently, making the measurements difficult.
+Note: The free Amazon instance's performance fluctuate frequently, making accurate measurements difficult.
 While there are some inconsistencies, in general we feel confident about our measurements.